chrisjsherm/stripe-api-client-typescript/README.md

 ## Development

 1. Open a terminal and run `npm run env`
-2. Open a terminal and run: `docker-compose up`
+2. Open a terminal and run: `docker compose up`
 3. Open a terminal and run database migrations:

 ```